lana-20/appium-architecture/README.md

 6. Windows
 7. Mac

 There is support for Browser.
 Eg, I want to launch Chrome browser on Android.
-There a 2 ways to do it.
+There are 2 ways to do it.
 I can use (1) UIAutomator2 or (2) Espresso Driver.
 Both provide one concept - ChromeDriver.
 I use ChromeDriver to launch Chrome browser on my Android devices.

 -------